We start a series of blogs where we are going to compare the trendiest programming languages to help you choose the best technology for your project.

 We want to reassure you that both programming platforms offer an awesome range of features that meet performance requirements.
 Let’s see what development environment is best for your business or project.

-.NET Core/ASP .NET Core vs Node.js: The basics
+.NET Core/ASP .NET Core vs Node.js: The Basics

 .NET Core/ASP .NET Core

 There’s also NuGet, a package management tool that tracks and saves versions and updates within dynamic link libraries and handles dependency chains during package installation.
+There are now 205 000 packages available.
+Visual Studio and Rider are the most popular development tools, as they simplify and speed up the building of programs.

-Asynchronous and synchronous processing models: Node.js vs .NET Core
+Asynchronous and Synchronous Processing Models: Node.js vs .NET Core

 .NET Core and Node.js have utterly different processing models.